 Water can be hard to find during dry spells, and locating a bird bath in a shady spot will offer relief to thirsty birds and will minimise evaporation.
 Change the water regularly, as it may stagnate easily in this weather.

-If you don’t have a bird bath, you can improvise one using a large plant pot saucer.
-Weight it down with a large stone if it’s made from plastic, and fill.
+If you don’t have a bird bath, improvise one using a plant pot as per the fun video below.